nihermann/PuzzleSim/README.md

 by Nicolai Hermann, Jorge Condor, and Piotr Didyk
 [[Project page](https://nihermann.github.io/puzzlesim/index.html)] [[arXiv](https://arxiv.org/abs/2411.17489)]

-This repository contains the implementation of the No-Reference metric PuzzleSim and a dedicated demo for the paper "Puzzle Similarity: A Perceptually-guided No-Reference Metric for Artifact Detection in 3D Scene Reconstructions".
+This repository contains the implementation of the Cross-Reference metric PuzzleSim and a dedicated demo for the paper "Puzzle Similarity: A Perceptually-guided Cross-Reference Metric for Artifact Detection in 3D Scene Reconstructions".

 ### Requirements
 ```shell